Tips

 • Sill: The horizontal piece at the bottom of a door frame.
 When measuring the height of a door frame, you’d extend your measurement beyond the sill all the way down to the sub-floor, which is the floor below your finished floor.

-• Sidelight: A window or windows next to the door that bring light and beauty to your entryway.
+• Sidelight: A window next to the door that bring light and beauty to your entryway.
 A sidelight will be installed in the same rough opening as the door.
+Sidelights can be on one side only or both sides of a door.

 • Transom: A window that’s above the door and was historically intended to bring in fresh air while the door was closed.
 Transoms are installed in the same rough opening as the door.

-• Grilles (also called muntins and dividers): Bars applied to the glass in the door’s panel that create a grid or other ornamental pattern.
+• Grilles (also called muntins and dividers): Bars applied to the glass that create a grid or other ornamental pattern.

 • Multi-point lock: A mechanism used to secure doors in their closed position and a step beyond the traditional deadbolt.
-A multi-point lock includes a bolt that is thrown in three directions (up, down, and to the side) and comes standard on our front doors.
+A multi-point lock includes a bolt that is thrown in three directions (up, down, and to the side) and comes as an option with our Entry Doors.

 The glazing (or glass) in a door can affect performance and aesthetics.
 Here are the features you should know about.